COMP2160-Game-Development/Prac-05/README.md

 Finish setting up your Action Panel.
 Keep the following tips in mind:

-* There is not always an exact Anchor Pre-set that will get you the result you want.
+There is not always an exact Anchor Pre-set that will get you the result you want.
 You need to familarise yourself with the Rect Transform Component and the Horizontal Layout Component to get things looking how you want.

-* Generally, keeping your numbers uniform and your margins consistent across all your UI elements will reduce technical debt and make for more predictable changes should you add more elements or change the screen size.
+Keeping your numbers uniform and your margins consistent across all your UI elements will reduce technical debt and make for more predictable changes should you add more elements or change the screen size.

 Check that your UI works for various resolutions by selecting different ratios and resizing the game view.
 Double-check you've set everything up in the [Canvas Scaler](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-CanvasScaler.html.) properly if things are looking a little strange.

 ### Checkpoint!
 Save, commit and push your work now.

 ## Step 4 – Hook up the UI to the Game Manager
 We want to use our UI buttons to call the methods on the GameManager.
 As shown in the lecture, you can achieve this through the inspector.
 However, it is a bit cleaner (and better for version control) to set this up through C#.

 Create a seperate UIManager class and place it on the Canvas.
 Using one of the methods covered last week, assign it the GameManager so it can send events and read properties.